PLOS Library Partnership FAQs

 Yes.
 Tiers and fees are recalculated once every three years.
 Tiers/fees will be remodeled in the summer of 2023 for the second pilot period starting in 2024.

 Participating in CAP

-Any institution may participate in one or both PLOS Communities.
+Any institution may participate in one or all three PLOS Communities.
 If institutions have a prior publishing history with either journal (either affiliated with corresponding or contributing authors in anything published from 2014 through Q3 of 2019) PLOS has already assigned it a tier and fees based on that publishing activity.
 Contact firstname.lastname@example.org for fees or visit the PLOS CAP website at plos.org/resources/for-institutions.

 Institutions with no prior publishing history during the time period evaluated are welcome to join at the lowest tier fees in both PLOS Communities.

 There are three independent communities.

 No. An institution may join either community independently.